Metamechanics/metamechanics.github.io/pages/My Position on the COVID-19 phenomenon.md

 - [[Not all vaccines are created equal.]]
 - Legitimate virus, not a hoax
-- Likely manufactured; not of natural zoonotic origin -
+- Likely manufactured or engineered; not of natural zoonotic origin -